aeye-sa/jedi-ts/README.md

 # `jedi-ts`: These aren't the JSON documents you're looking for...

-This is a TypeScript implementation of the JSON Edit Distance (JEDI) algorithm, as proposed in the paper [JEDI: These aren't the JSON documents you're looking for...
+This is a TypeScript implementation of the unoptimised baseline JSON Edit Distance (JEDI) algorithm, as proposed in the paper [JEDI: These aren't the JSON documents you're looking for...
 (Extended Version)](https://arxiv.org/pdf/2201.08099).

 This implementation extends the original JEDI algorithm with abilities some consider to be... unnatural.
 Like a well-trained Jedi sensing disturbances in the Force, it can detect subtle differences between strings that a simple binary comparison would miss.
 Fear not, for this path does not lead to the dark side - it merely brings more balance to your JSON comparisons.